davideyre/bug-flow/readme.md

 docker pull davideyre/bug-flow
 ```

 Alternatively the docker image can be built from the Dockerfile.
-Within the clone repository:
+Within the cloned repository:
 ```
 cd docker
 docker build -t bug-flow .